Location: Echo Lake, Yukon

-Information: Solvest designed and constructed this beautiful system on a South facing, tin roof.
-We designed the system to be as aesthetically pleasing as possible and use the viable roof space to benefit the customer.
-Designed and constructed in 2016 this system took 3 days to install and has been producing energy ever since.
+Information: Solvest designed and constructed this beautiful system on a asphalt shingle roof.
+We carefully designed the system to avoid as much of the surrounding shade as possible and use the viable roof space to benefit the customer.
+Designed in 2018 and and constructed in 2019, this system took 3 days to install and has been producing energy ever since.

 Location: Whitehorse, Yukon

-Information: This bifacial array constructed in 2017.
-It was built with 48, 325W solar modules.
-The benefit of a bifacial panel is that you can have solar gain from both sides of the panel.
+Information: The benefit of a bifacial panel is that you can have solar gain from both sides of the panel.
 Bi-facials are becoming more popular for ground mount systems, as well as being used for patios and deck coverage due to their ability to allow light through.
 They work especially well in the winter months when light is reflected off the snow back onto the panel.

 Information: Ground mount systems are becoming very popular with clients outside of city limits that have more land available.
 The benefits of a ground mounts system are their ability to be mounted at optimal angles and direction based on your specific location.
 This allows you to produce more than a typical roof system as well because you are not limited to the size of your roof.
-This particular system included 90 solar panels that were combined to create a large 28.35kW array.
+This particular system included 32 solar modules that were combined to create 24.32kW array.
 The added benefit of a ground mount system is the simplicity to clear them off in the winter months.

 Location: Yellowknife, NWT